ibm-cloud-docs/containers/cs_tutorials_cf.md

   <tbody>
   <tr>
   <td><code>image</code></td>
   <td>In `registry.ng.bluemix.net/<registry_namespace>/cf-py:latest`, replace &lt;registry_namespace&gt; with the namespace of your private image registry.
-If you are unsure what your namespace is, run the `ic cr namespaces` command to find it.</td>
+If you are unsure what your namespace is, run the `ibmcloud cr namespaces` command to find it.</td>
   </tr>
   <tr>
   <td><code>nodePort</code></td>